Sonic Riders: Reception

-According to the review aggregator Metacritic, Sonic Riders received "mixed or average" reviews.
+According to the review aggregator website Metacritic, Sonic Riders received "mixed or average" reviews.

 The game's presentation received mixed reactions from reviewers.
 GameSpot thought the visuals were well-produced and praised the brightly colored levels and character models, but noted frame rate drops and thought the environments looked "kind of drab and muddy" when the gameplay slowed down.
 GameSpy agreed and cited the graphics as one of the best parts of the game.
 IGN was more conflicted: they praised the graphical effects and backgrounds, but were critical of the blocky geometry and blurry textures and thought it was not as pretty as competing games.
 Nintendo World Report (NWR) also called the graphics inconsistent.
 Of the game's music, IGN and GameSpot agreed it was just generic Sonic melodies, but IGN wrote the game had "a few surprisingly ambient and worldly tracks that ... better fit with the themes of the different locales."
 NWR called the soundtrack fitting.
 The PC port, released later on, was criticized for its poor performance on certain setups.

 Reviewers criticized or had little praise for the core gameplay and controls.
 GamesRadar+ derided the loose, floaty physics engine, writing it caused cheap deaths.
 Eurogamer thought the premise showed promise and worked well as races started, but found it ultimately became messy, complicated, and convoluted.
 IGN lamented that the game was "neither a full-fledged racer or an engaging snowboarder, but a shallow compromise of both."
 They also found the hoverboards were technically pointless when considering that Sonic is fast on his own.
 GameSpy described the gameplay design of racing, attacking opponents, and performing tricks as inconsistent: "Most games quickly prioritize these actions for you based on results," they wrote, "but Sonic Riders seems to yield similar results no matter what".